-The first words He spoke were "Peace be with you."
-These were also the last words Jesus had spoken, possibly in the same room just before He went out to face the false courts and later crucifixion.
+The first words Jesus spoke were, "Peace be with you."
+These were also the last words He had spoken, possibly in the same room, just before He went out to face the false courts and crucifixion.

 Verse 20: "When he had said this, he showed them his hands and his side.
 Then the disciples were glad when they saw the Lord."

-Wounds were sometimes shown as evidence in court; here it was used to identify that the person before them was the same Jesus who had died.
+Wounds were sometimes shown as evidence in court; It was used here to prove that Jesus had been crucified.

-This appearance before twelve was convincing, and constituted the very foundation of Christian evidence.
+This appearance and evidence, was convincing.
 The ones who saw it never wavered or doubted afterward.

-The certainty the disciples had concerning who Jesus was and what He did, enabled them to stand before a hostile world, and in face of death deliver the message of Jesus on the Cross.
+This certainty enabled the disciples to stand before a hostile world, and, in the face of death, deliver the message of Jesus on the Cross.

 Verse 21: "Jesus said to them again, "Peace be with you.
 As the Father has sent me, even so I am sending you."
 22And when he had said this, he breathed on them and said to them, "Receive the Holy Spirit."

 Prophets often appointed successors to carry on their work, as Jesus is doing here.
-The sender would authorize agents with his authority enabling them to accurately represent him.
+The sender would teach, and authorize agents with his authority so that he would be accurately represented him.

-Many scholars see a similarity of Jesus breathing on them and of Genesis 2:7 when God breathed into Adam the breath of life.
+Many scholars see a similarity of Jesus breathing on the disciples, and of Genesis 2:7, when God breathed into Adam the breath of life.

-Although there is no Scriptural confirmation (that I am aware of), some see this as a special filling of the Holy Spirit for the disciples (as a type of foretaste,) and upon salvation, something all believers would receive from the time of Pentecost.
+Although there is no Scriptural confirmation (that I am aware of), some see this as a special infilling of the Holy Spirit for the disciples.

-the view that I personally hold, Based upon the Scripture in verse 22, is that Christ did indeed send them the Holy Spirit, or salvation, at this time, then later, on the day of Pentecost, filled them with the power of the Holy Spirit to go into all the world to preach the Gospel.
+The view I personally hold, based upon verse 22, is that Christ sent them the Holy Spirit, and salvation, at this time; then later, on the day of Pentecost, filled them with the power of the Holy Spirit to go into all the world to preach the Gospel.

 This is at the heart of the deeper things of God.
-I encourage everyone to read "Acts 2" again and again until satisfied with the meaning of this Scripture.
+I encourage everyone to read "Acts 2" repeatedly, until satisfied with the meaning of this Scripture.

 Verse 23: "If you forgive the sins of any, they are forgiven them; if you withhold forgiveness from any, it is withheld."

-In this Scripture Jesus was giving the Apostles their missions.
-He was sending them as His agents with full authority to pronounce the Divine prerogative as Jesus would do Himself.
-(Disciples today have this same commission and authority).
+Jesus was giving the Apostles their missions.
+He was sending them with full authority, to pronounce the Divine prerogative as Jesus would do Himself.

-They were to tell others that no longer were they required to offer the blood of bulls and goats, that now their sins could be forgiven through faith in Christ the Son of God who had delivered the ultimate sacrifice by giving his life, spilling His blood for the forgiveness of all sin.
+They were to tell the world that no longer were they required to offer the blood of bulls and goats.
+Their sins could now be forgiven through faith in Jesus the Son of God, who had delivered the ultimate sacrifice by giving his life for the forgiveness of all sin.

-Some doctrines teach that man, in the form of a priest or preacher, can forgive sins."
+Some doctrines teach that a priest or preacher can forgive sins."
 My problem with this is that I cannot find enough substantial Scripture to indicate that was God's intention.

-If man could forgive sins he would become still another a mediator between God and the person for whom the sin was forgiven, but, as we have just read, there is only one mediator and that is Jesus Christ.
+If man could forgive sins, he would become still another mediator between God and the person for whom the sin was forgiven, but, as we have just read, there is only one mediator, and that is Jesus Christ.